 Subsec. (b).
 Pub.
-L. 100-568, §7(e)(2), substituted "omitted and which was publicly distributed by authority of the copyright owner before the effective date of the Berne Convention Implementation Act of 1988," for
+L. 100-568, §7(e)(2), substituted "omitted and which was publicly distributed by authority of the copyright owner before the effective date of the Berne Convention Implementation Act of 1988," for "omitted.".

 Amendment by Pub.
 L. 100-568 effective Mar.
 1, 1989, with any cause of action arising under this title before such date being governed by provisions in effect when cause of action arose, see section 13 of Pub.
-L. 100-568. set out as a note under section 101 of this title.
+L. 100-568, set out as a note under section 101 of this title.

 § 406.
-Notice of copyright: Error in name or date on certain copies and phonorecords copyright notice on copies or phonorecords publicly distributed by authority of the copyright owner is not the owner of copyright, the validity and ownership of the copyright are not affected.
-In such a case, however, any person who innocently begins an undertaking that infringes the copyright has a complete defense to any action for such infringement if such person proves that he or she was misled by the notice and began the undertaking in good faith under a purported transfer or license from the person named therein, unless before the undertaking was begun-
+Notice of copyright: Error in name or date on certain copies and phonorecords

+- (a) ERROR IN NAME.-With respect to copies and phonorecords publicly distributed by authority of the copyright owner before the effective date of the Berne Convention Implementation Act of 1988, where the person named in the copyright notice on copies or phonorecords publicly distributed by authority of the copyright owner is not the owner of copyright, the validity and ownership of the copyright are not affected.
+In such a case, however, any person who innocently begins an undertaking that infringes the copyright has a complete defense to any action for such infringement if such person proves that he or she was misled by the notice and began the undertaking in good faith under a purported transfer or license from the person named therein, unless before the undertaking was begun- - (1) registration for the work had been made in the name of the owner of copyright; or - (2) a document executed by the person named in the notice and showing the ownership of the copyright had been recorded.